''"I just got such a thrill out of it because it's always been my fantasy to go camping

 - "Two For The Price Of One" by ABBA

 - In Tsukihime fan-disk Kagetsu Tohya is the unlockable side story 'Flower of Thanatos', where Shiki can have a passionate threesome with maid twin sisters Hisui and Kohaku.

 - In Fate/stay night, the first erotic scene in the Fate route is between Shirou, Arthuria/Saber and Rin.
 (And with Saber in the middle.).

-- In School Days, you can make Makoto score a threesome with both Kotonoha and Sekai on the rooftop of the school.
-If you do well enough in the game, the three stay together as an OT 3
+- In School Days, you can make Makoto score a threesome with both Kotonoha and Sekai either on on the rooftop of the school or on Sekai's own bedroom.
+If you do well enough in the game, the three stay together as an OT 3.

 - This trope shows up in Ménage à 3 on occasion (though maybe not quite as often as the title makes some people expect), and is also occasionally somehow averted.
 Many but not all instances involve the often-busy Zii.
 The Double Standard is largely averted; most gender permutations have happened, and most of the characters involved are cool with that, except that several male characters have proved averse to sexual contact with other men.